DevIsraelHub/Fastify/README.md

 # Fastify
-This is a modern e-commerce application built with just react js, sass, and html & css.
+This is a modern e-commerce application built with just react js, sass, html & css.